-In addition to the the gowns, the exhibit will also display the First Ladies personal objects such as Laura Bush’s state china, scrap of fabric from Lincoln’s White House parlor, a copy of book Treasure Island belonging to Charley Taft given by Edith Roosevelt, and a piece of burnt wood from the executive mansion.
+In addition to the gowns, the exhibit will also display the First Ladies personal objects such as Laura Bush’s state china, the scrap of fabric from Lincoln’s White House parlor, a copy of the book Treasure Island belonging to Charley Taft given by Edith Roosevelt, and a piece of burnt wood from the executive mansion.

 All in all the exhibit will feature 26 dresses and 160 objects all belonging to the First Ladies.